kpapadatos/efoodgr/README.md

   let menuItem = menu[0];

   // TODO write the rest of this process...
-  // ... add items with session.addCart(itemOptions)
+  // ... add items with session.addToCart(itemOptions)

   await session.makeOrder();